 If you have missing or severely damaged teeth, it can be difficult to chew, speak, or smile with comfort and confidence.

-At the Oral Surgery Center of Santa Fe, we use world-renowned Nobel Biocare® dental implants to replace a single tooth or multiple missing teeth.
+Dr. Sean Healy in Santa Fe, NM, uses world-renowned Nobel Biocare® dental implants to replace a single tooth or multiple missing teeth.

 So why should you choose dental implants to replace missing teeth?